 “I just see so much potential when I walk down the halls of FHS or Washington, or Deere Point,” Dahl said.
 “The potential is endless.”

-Before becoming superintendent, Dahl served as the district’s assistant superintendent.
-So far in the 2025-2026 school year, he has continued work on various bond projects, including the new high school stadium and new elementary schools, and says he has seen many of these efforts from planning to completion.
-Day to day, he constantly communicates and works with other staff and board members to keep things running smoothly.
+So far in the 2025–26 school year, Dahl has continued work on various bond projects, including the new high school stadium and new elementary schools, and said he has seen many of these efforts from planning to completion.
+Day-to-day, he communicates and works with other staff and board members to keep things running smoothly.

 “I am spending a lot of time working with board members talking about where we’re going to be with our budget,” Dahl said.
-“How we are going to utilize our dollars and what we’re going to tax our community to make sure that our facility continues to operate and run smoothly.”
+“How we are going to utilize our dollars and what we’re going to tax our community to make sure that our facilities continue to operate and run smoothly.”

 Dahl believes his biggest success so far was helping the high school feel more like the home of the Fremont Tigers.
 He wants students and staff to feel the pride of competing here.

-At the end of the school year, Dahl wants to be able to shake the hands of the graduates, reflecting on their hard work.
-He acknowledged that the year won’t always be easy.
+At the end of the school year, Dahl wants to be able to shake the hands of the graduates and reflect on their hard work.
+He acknowledged that the year will not always be easy.

 “We are going to have bumps along the road,” Dahl said.
-“We are going to have clogged toilets because a vape pen got flushed.
-At the end of the day, we’re going to look at the work, all these benchmarks, and say, that is what a successful school year [looks like].”
+“We’re going to have clogged toilets because a vape pen got flushed.
+At the end of the day, we’re going to look at the work, all these benchmarks, and say, that is what a successful school year looks like.”

 “Education is the greatest equalizer,” Dahl said.